krisrast/cse15l-lab-reports/lab-report.md

 ## cd Command With No Arguments
 > ![Image](lab1correct.png)

-The working directory when the code was run was /home.
+The working directory when the code was run was /home/lecture1/messages.

-When there are no arguments given to the command cd it is the same as giving the argument "./" to change directory so we stay in the same directory.
-This is not an error because the argument "./" being inputted is just the relative path to the current directory so we will stay in the same directory.
+When there are no arguments given to the command "cd", it takes you back to the home directory.
+This is not an error because certain shortcuts such as this one are intended with the "cd" command.

 ## cd Command With Path to a Directory
 > ![Image](abspath2.png)